mobile View, to the German Version tap the flag

 • governmental ships fly the "Blue Ensign" (flag for the use by the gouvernment → the actual state flag), a blue flag with the Union Jack in the upper staff quadrant of the flag.

-Since 1865 ships of colonial governments were permitted to fly the Blue Ensign with a badge in the flying end of the flag.
-The respective governments were asked to design appropriate badges.
-Merchant ships and seafaring persons from colonies were only permitted to use the Red Ensign with a badge, then also named Civil Ensign, if permission has been given to the respective colony by the British admiralty.
-Such a badge was often a regional landscape representation placed on a disk, often showing ships, historical events or even a kind of a logo.
-Very often, a badge also showed the name of the country or a motto.
-Some British possessions, however, already had a coat of arms from the beginning, or their badge was replaced by a coat of arms over the years.
-To ensure a uniform appearance in the flying end of the flags, coats of arms and other symbols were displayed on a white disk in the size of the earlier badges.
-There were also exceptions, because some colonies did not use the white disk and placed their escutcheon or even coat of arms directly on the bunting, sometimes enlarged.
-Already in the '40s they started to remove the white disk and placed the coat of arms directly or enlarged.
-This conversion process was done gradually, nowhere at the same time and completely.
-In some British possessions, flags with the white disc are still in use, in others no more and in some areas are both variants in use, next to each other.
-The badge of Montserrat shows a feminine figure with a harp in the hand which holds on to a cross.
+From 1865, the ships of the colonial governments were allowed to use a Blue Ensign with a badge at the flying end.
+The respective governments were to provide appropriate badges.
+Merchant ships and seafaring privateers from colonies were only allowed to use a Red Ensign with a badge if the British Admiralty had issued a corresponding licence for that colony.
+Such a badge was often a regional landscape depiction on a disc, often showed ships, historical events or could simply be a kind of logo.
+Very often a badge also contained the name of the country or a motto.
+However, some possessions had a coat of arms from the beginning or were given their own coat of arms over the years and the badge was abolished.
+To ensure a largely uniform appearance in the flying end of the flags, coats of arms and other symbols were displayed on a white disc in the size of the former badges.
+However, there were also exceptions, as some colonies dispensed with this white disc and placed their coat of arms or even just the shield – sometimes enlarged – directly on the bunting.
+As early as the 1940s, the white disc was removed and the coat of arms was applied directly or enlarged.
+This conversion process took place gradually, nowhere simultaneously and completely.
+In some British possessions flags with the white disc are still in use today, in others no longer and in some areas both variants exist side by side.

 Source: Die Welt der Flaggen, World Statesmen, Flags of the World